lyche3z/lyche3z/README.md

 ⛔ = do not disturb, prefer staying with friends

-Please do not copy 100% of my skins, inspiration is allowed but please credit me as the OG
+Please do not copy 100% of my skins, inspiration is allowed if asked beforehand

 ## DNI
 - racist, homophobic, misogynistic, transphobic, etc...